vipulnaik/diet-exercise-health/events/2024/2024-blood-test-plans-round-2.md

 Total cost of tests so far:

-* Own Your Labs: $244.35
+* Own Your Labs: $238.71
-* Marek Diagnostics: $203 or $216 depending on variant, plus $5 phlebotomist fee
+* Marek Diagnostics: $217 plus $5 phlebotomist fee
-* Request A Test: LabCorp: $380; Quest Diagnostics: $317 not including NMR lipoprofile which is exclusive to LabCorp
+* Request A Test: LabCorp: $390; Quest Diagnostics: $277 not including NMR lipoprofile which is exclusive to LabCorp

-So far, it looks like Marek Diagnostics is the winner.
+So far, it looks like Marek Diagnostics is the winner, and that's what I plan to use.

 ## Test reruns from September 2024